veroxsity/squailor/README.md

 - **Zero telemetry:** Squailor does not track usage or send analytics
 - **Portable mode:** Run from a USB drive with all data self-contained
 - **No vendor lock-in:** Switch between AI providers anytime without losing your data
+- **HTML sanitization:** AI-generated Markdown is sanitized with DOMPurify before rendering to prevent XSS
+- **Content Security Policy:** A strict CSP is enabled to restrict scripts/styles and further reduce attack surface

 ### 🎨 Modern UI